CherryFramework/cherry-popups/readme.txt

 * default-subscribe-popup.tmpl - Template for displaying popup without content macros.

 Cherry PopUp plugin supports templates, which can be quickly modified using macros:

-* %%TITLE%% - Title of your pop-up window;
+* TITLE - Title of your pop-up window;
-* %%CONTENT%% - General content;
+* CONTENT - General content;
-* %%SUBSCRIBEFORM%% - To place a Mailchimp email subscription form;
+* SUBSCRIBEFORM - To place a Mailchimp email subscription form;

 All you need is to create a template file with the macros listed above, and upload it to the templates folder.

 Standard templates can be rewritten in the theme.
 For that you need to create cherry-popups folder in the root catalog of the theme and copy the necessary templates in there.
 You can also add your own templates.
 For that you need to create a file with .tmpl extension in the same folder.